Who we are.

 Over the past decade, antisemitism has become a crisis on American college campuses.
 Jewish students confront antisemitism every day, giving us first-hand expertise on this challenge.
 Our voices must be heard.

-Jewish on Campus (JOC) is the voice of Jewish students in America, created by Jewish students, for Jewish students.
+Since our founding in 2020, Jewish on Campus (JOC) has served as the voice of Jewish students in America, created by Jewish students, for Jewish students.
 We are the first Jewish organization in America built and led by Gen Z, making a national impact by empowering the next generation of Jewish leaders to begin leading today.

 What we do.